 Before making this cannabis tincture recipe the first time, please read these notes.

 Boiling alcohol releases very flammable vapors.
 Only make extract in well ventilated areas.
-Turn on your kitchen exhausts fan or use a box fan.
-Never make this in a a small, enclosed kitchen or you risk blowing yourself up.
+Turn on your kitchen exhaust fan or use a box fan.
+Never make this in a small, enclosed kitchen or you risk blowing yourself up.
 This recipe is safe due to the small scale, but if you are planning on doing this tincture recipe with a large quantity of boiling grain alcohol and an open-flame heat source then you’re out of your mind.

 You can use a mason jar instead of pyrex, but you do risk having it crack and losing your batch.
 A pyrex measuring cup is a much safer bet.
 We found we were able to maintain a much stabler temperature using a small mason jar the first few batches, but later switched to the pyrex cup to be safe.
 Not as easy to maintain internal temperatures due to the thicker glass, but still a much safer option so it’s how we make our tinctures these days.